rcl-cloud-apps/cloud101/database.md

 ![Database](images/database-create.PNG)

+- Ensure the Database Server Type is set to 'SQL Server'

+- The 'Admin Password' should be at least 12 characters long.
+It must contain common letters, at least one capital letter, at least one number and at least one none alphanumeric character (#, !, $, %, etc.).
+Save the password in a safe place so that you will not forget it.

+- Click the submit button when you are done

+- The Database Server will be submitted to your cloud account for installation, you will need to wait for up to 15 minutes for the Database Server to be created

+![Database](images/database-list.PNG)

 - In the 'Database Servers List', you will see the new SQL Server

-![Database](images/database-list.PNG)

 If you don't see the new Database Server, wait a few minutes and click on the refresh link.

-SQL Servers are used for ASP.NET web applications, eg. Orchard CMS, DNN, nopCommerce, etc. If you intend to install a ASP.NET application, a SQL Server and Database are requirements for the installation.
+SQL Servers are used for ASP.NET web applications, eg. Orchard CMS, DNN, nopCommerce, etc. If you intend to install an ASP.NET application, a SQL Server and Database are requirements for the installation.

 ## Create a Database